Peleton-011/digimon-api/README.md

 # Digimon API

 ## Overview
 Digimon API is a simple Node.js-based REST API that interacts with an AWS DynamoDB database.
 It provides endpoints to fetch, add, update, and delete Digimon data.
-This project is designed to help developers get accustomed to working with DynamoDB while building a lightweight API.
+This project is designed to help the developer get accustomed to working with DynamoDB while building a lightweight API.

 ## Features
 - Retrieve a list of Digimons from DynamoDB